April 2016 general update.

 SocSciBot 4.1 has a button for calculating link networks for the links between a set of web sites, plus improved network diagram functions.

 SocSciBot 4 blog has more information and bug reports.

-SocSciBot is a Web crawler for link analysis research on a single web site or collection of sites, or for text search/analysis on a collection of sites.
+SocSciBot is a Web crawler for link analysis research on a web site or collection of web sites, or for text search/analysis on a collection of sites.
 Free SocSciBot download.